 9 years ago today I said goodbye to the greatest man I knew.
 The greatest, namely, because he taught me in word and deed about Jesus Christ.
 He protected and served the public as a police officer, and he loved God and his family.
 His time came sooner than expected, but I know he would have loved being grandpa Dillard to little Israel too.
 He is my dad, and I look forward to seeing him again on the other side of eternity.
 Rick W. Dillard (1957-2008)

 Derick was attending college at Oklahoma State University when his father, Rick Dillard, passed away in 2008.
-Back in January, the TV personality — who shares sons Israel, 2, and Sam, 2 months, with Jill, 26 — took to Instagram to pay tribute to his father nine years after he passed away.
-"Nine years ago today I said goodbye to the greatest man I knew.
+Last January, the former TV personality — who shares sons Israel, 4, and Sam, 22 months, with Jill, 28 — took to Instagram to pay tribute to his father nine years after he passed away.
+“Nine years ago today I said goodbye to the greatest man I knew.
 The greatest, namely, because he taught me in word and deed about Jesus Christ.
 He protected and served the public as a police officer, and he loved God and his family,” he wrote.
 “His time came sooner than expected, but I know he would have loved being grandpa Dillard to little Israel too.
 He is my dad, and I look forward to seeing him again on the other side of eternity.
 Rick W. Dillard (1957-2008).”

 Derick and Jill first met in Nepal.

 Derick was on a mission trip in Kathmandu, Nepal, when he struck up a virtual romance with Jill via Skype.
 The two were connected by Jill’s father, Jim Bob Duggar, who had a feeling they would make a great pair.
 Eventually, Jill ended up making the trek from her home in Arkansas all the way to Asia so she could meet Derick in person — and the rest is history!